-One in three teenagers experiences emotional and/or physical abuse in a dating relationship and both are detrimental to their well-being, health and safety.
-In dating abuse, one partner tries to maintain power and control over the other through some kind of mistreatment.
-If you can answer yes to any of the questions below, please call or text Safe+Sound’s 24-hour confidential hotline at 866-685-1122 immediately and know that it is not your fault.
+One in three teenagers experiences abuse in a dating relationship.
+Abuse hurts and can have a negative impact on a teen’s well-being, health and safety.
+In dating abuse, one partner tries to maintain power and control over the other through physical, emotional and other forms of abuse.
+If you can answer “Yes” to any of the questions below, please call or text Safe+Sound’s 24-hour confidential hotline at 866-685-1122 immediately and know that it is not your fault.

 Do You Feel: